 Picking the Right Fitness Tracker For You

-Over the past several years, fitness trackers have become increasingly popular.
+Over the past several years, activity trackers have become increasingly popular.
 In fact, according to the American College of Sports Medicine, wearable technology is the most influential trend in the realm of health and fitness right now.

 Which makes a lot of sense.
 These bits of affordable gear can give you rapid and reasonable accurate feedback on a host of different aspects of your health and performance, allowing you take make any changes necessary to achieve your best results.
 But the truth is that “wearable technology” is a pretty broad umbrella term that encompasses a huge range of different devices.
 So, when you’re shopping for a wearable fitness tracker, what should you consider?
 How can you find the best wearable for you?